thomhBonn/boogiesync-tablet/README.md

 For bluetooth, it should scan for your device so simply running it should work.
 If not, run blue.py with a specific address (e.g., ./blue.py 00:00:00:00:00:00) which you can discover using "hcitool scan".

+In both cases the boogie board should not be mounted.
+Otherwise the scripts will not work.

+Your need root permissions to run the scripts in python.

 # Bugs

 # Debian / Ubuntu changes